-- Complete orientation.

-- · Take Assessment

-- Official High School Transcript(s)/Equivalent

-- Social Security Card or "Right to Work" document.

-- · Government-issued photo identification.
+- · Complete orientation. - Take Assessment - Official High School Transcript(s)/Equivalent not mandatory for continuing education or Welding for Skills Upgrade. - Social Security Card or "Right to Work" document. - · Valid Government-issued photo identification.

 3 STEP THREE: PAYMENT OF FEES

 Proceed to the Student Accounts Technician to discuss Financing options (Prior to the first day of class, students who qualify for financial aid will be invited to attend an orientation to complete the admission process and obtain final authorization to begin program.)